 Many gummies on the market that contain vitamins can contain a lot of sugar, and it's one of the reasons we were so meticulous in our research and development process to create a gummy that was completely sugar-free.
 We often hear that our stacks look as though they are coated in sugar, however, this is actually a natural sweetener which is derived from fruits.
 Each Nourished or Nutristack gummy still has a delicious taste and flavour, but doesn't come with any of the negatives sugar can bring.

 Our gummies offer up to 99.5% efficacy, are chewable and easier to consume than traditional pills, and studies have shown that gummy form can lead to higher absorption of certain ingredients too [xiii] [xiv].

 How to Get Your Own Personalised Gummies at Nourished?

-With millions of potential different stack combinations, you can also create your own vitamin from our Vitamin Lab, which will then be freshly 3D-printed by Nourished and delivered directly to your door.
+With millions of potential different stack combinations, you can also create your own gummy from our Lab, which will then be freshly 3D-printed by Nourished and delivered directly to your door.

 Want to Learn More About Vitamins to Add to a Healthy Diet?

 To find out more about the ingredients, research and studies mentioned in this article then click the links listed below or visit the website research page here: